ebatty/MathToolsforNeuroscience/README.md

 **Comprehension questions**: These are short questions designed to be looked at right after watching the videos to consolidate your knowledge and try out quick computations.
 Both questions and answers are provided below.

 **Tutorials**: Each week has 1 - 2 tutorials, or problem sets.
 These are Google colab notebooks with exercises where you might be asked to do computations by hand, engage with interactive demos, or code.
 They are designed to review the video material and in some cases introduce new concepts.
 They are not designed for repetitive problem solving (i.e. you will not be asked to solve a matrix equation by hand 100 times...).
-We cannot release the solutions pubicly but the tutorials are not designed to

-Video links below will take you to youtube, tutorial links will open Google colab notebooks.
+Video links below will take you to Youtube, tutorial links will open Google colab notebooks.

 We welcome constructive criticism given via opening a git issue.
 Note that the Week 1 videos created by me are a little rough right now due a steep learning curve (and a delay in acquiring appropriate audio equipment) but I promise they get better so bear with it.